Dan503/Swordion/README.md

 This prevents the columns from wrapping by default.
 You can easily overide this later in a media query by using `@include M-prefix(flex-wrap, wrap, $flexPrefixes);`.
 I just found that if the nav is left to it's own devices, the wrapping can lead to some odd looking results on smaller screens.

 <strong>columns--padding-#</strong><br>
 To quickly and easily add padding to all the columns at once, you can use the --padding-# modifier class.
-This class is a bit more powerful than most classes though so depending on the situation, it might be better to add the padding using module based styling instead.
+This class is a bit more powerful than most classes though so depending on the situation, it might be better to add the padding using module based styling instead.<br>
+Available Padding classes can be edited in the columns config file.

 <strong>columns--vAlign</strong><br>
 This is the part that vertically center aligns the text inside the link if the links around it have split to 2 lines already.
 You will notice that there is a "columns-vAlignHelper" span inside the `<a>` tags.
 These don't actually have any styling attatched to them but `<a>` tags <em>need</em> an element inside them for the vertical alignment to work.
 I put the class on there to hint at why it's needed.